-Update: (September 4, 2010) Thanks to excellent advice from Corn Walker, I have simplified the final version of the script.
+>Update: (September 4, 2010) I corrected the title of this post because, by golly, there *is no trigger called `OnBeforeValidate`*.
+Whoops. >Update: (September 4, 2010) Thanks to excellent advice from [Corn Walker][corn], I have simplified the final version of the script.
 Corn’s method doesn’t require a script parameter and is much less complicated.
 Thanks!

 Field Triggers Demystified

 FileMaker has *a lot* of triggers that are loosely related to changing a field: